cbusch-pivotal/pivotal-perficient-stl-workshop/README.md

 _*with Pivotal Application Service (PAS) and Pivotal Container Service (PKS)_

+**Notes**

-_**Note:** See [Course Materials](#course-materials) section below for slides and labs_
+> See [Course Materials](#course-materials) section below for slides and labs
+>

-This is a _loose_ schedule for the day.
+> This is a _loose_ schedule for the day.
 We will adjust as necessary based on our pace through the material.
+>

-The lectures for this workshop are generally light and are only intended to set the stage for the hands-on labs.
+> The lectures for this workshop are generally light and are only intended to set the stage for the hands-on labs.
-The overwhelming majority of our time will be spent engaging with the technology directly!
+> The overwhelming majority of our time will be spent engaging with the technology directly!

 ## Getting started